Enigmatic-Smile/rn-sdk/README.md

 In order to properly set the consent text, please follow these steps:

-1. Set the company name (please explain how it affects all consent texts, that it's optional and what's the default value)
-2. Set the privacy policy URL (please explain how it affects all consent texts, that it's optional and what's the default value)
-3. Set the delete instructions (please explain how it affects all consent texts, that it's optional and what's the default value)
+1. **Set the company name**

+This parameter is optional, but we recommended setting it.
+If you don't set a company name, we'll show the default value in the consent text: ```Your Company Name```

+2. **Set the privacy policy URL**

+This is an optional parameter.
+It is added as a hyperlink to the ```privacy policy``` text.
+Please see the full behaviour below.

+3. **Set the delete instructions**

+Optional parameter whose default value is ```going to your account settings```.
+This default value is applied for both consent texts - for the USA & Canada as well as for the rest of the world.

+4. **Set the card scheme name**

+By default, we allow the user to input card numbers from either Visa, Mastercard or American Express, but you can control which card networks you accept.
+The consent text changes based on what you define or based on what the user inputs.
+Please see the full behaviour below.

+5. **Set the program name (applied to the consent text only for USA and Canada)**

+This parameter is taken into account only for USA and Canada.
+The default value for program name is ```our```.

+6. **Set the terms and conditions URL (applied to the consent text only for USA and Canada)**

+This parameter is mandatory for USA and Canada.
+Once set, it will be applied as a hyperlink on the ```Terms and Conditions``` text.

 Note that the consent text has a different form depending on the country you set or the country the user can select.
+Below you can find the specifics for each case.

 ### Consent text for United States and Canada